DBSI 2018 Participants

 Kirsten E. Kumpf Baele, Visiting Assistant Professor of German at the University of Iowa, holds a Ph.D. in Germanic Literatures and Languages.
 Kumpf Baele strives to connect her research to the classroom.
 Her latest projects explore responses in film to the current refugee crisis in Austria and the (re)production of Anne Frank and her diary in the age of global media.
 Participation in the 2018 Digital Bridges Summer Institute will provide Kumpf Baele with the tools to incorporate digital storytelling into her newly accepted GE seminar Anne Frank & Her Story.
 This summer she will be finalizing her recent conference presentation “Pedagogical Opportunities of a Cultural Icon, Anne Frank’s Chestnut Tree” for publication by Amsterdam University Press.
 How Anne Frank is being taught today is of great interest to her.

-Albert Lacson is an assistant professor of History at Grinnell College.
+Albert Lacson is an associate professor of History at Grinnell College.
 His interest in helping young people who have been marginalized in American society because of their personal identities is mirrored in my scholarship that seeks to explore how people on the margins have struggled to write their way into narratives of American history.
 Albert is particularly interested, both personally and academically, in the question ‘what does it mean to be American?”
 In his research and teaching, he explores the contests between those wishing to promote the view of a permanent notion of being American and those who have recognized the contingent nature of American identity.
 He has been especially interested in the perspectives of those who have sought to expand the meaning of American identity, like African Americans and Native Americans.
 In addition to conducting scholarly research and teaching, Albert trying to construct an identity as a blues guitarist.